usnistgov/trec-browser/browser/src/docs/trec20/legal/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `71d308516d37239528c70af6618dfd6c`
 - :material-text: **Run description:** Term frequency-inverse document frequency weighting on the term-document matrix.
 Then LSI with 205 singular values is applied with a .25 weight and Vector Space retrieval is applied with a .75 weight to get the final scores.
 This run differs from the future runs in that it does not use any query expansion, because we have no information about which documents are relevant.
-The documents are represented as vectors in a plane, along with the queries, based on the termdoc matrix.
-The cosine similarities are taken between each document.
-This results in a value between 0 and 1, which we use directly for the probability.

 ---
 #### URS205A3